TeacakeTech/staticpipes-core/README.md

 Instead this is a framework and a collection of pipelines to process your source files.
 Use only the pipelines you want and configure them as you need.

-Processes can also be chained, so the same source file goes throught multiple steps before being published.

 If you are a python programmer and need something different, then write a python class that extends our base class and write what you need.